sandeepkorrapati/MessengerProject/README.md

 This application is configured to accept REST API requests at "/webapi" URL.
 This is the only way to access the REST API of this project

+The overall concept is just mapping jersey servlet to "/webapi/*"

 A servlet is configured in web.xml file called "Jersey Web Application".
 The servlet class comes bundled with the Jersey Jars.
-This servlet is mapped with the "/webapi/*" URL pattern.
-The overall concept is just mapping jersey servlet to "/webapi/*"
+This servlet is mapped with the "/webapi/*".

 So any request that comes to this application that has "/webapi" as the prefix, this servlet handles that URL